CezarHirsescu/HunterVsSpeedrunnerPlugin/README.md

 There may or may not be bugs if you try to run it on an older or newer version.

 ## Files:
-/idea: created by intellij, not important \n
+/idea: created by intellij, not important

-/out: this file conatins compiled code and the .jar file /src: this file contains the source code HunterVsSpeedrunner.iml: created by intellij, not important
+/out: this file conatins compiled code and the .jar file

+/src: this file contains the source code

+HunterVsSpeedrunner.iml: created by intellij, not important

 ## Downloading the .jar file: